Nautitech 40 Open

 Nautitech is now owned by Germany’s Capital Management Partners who also own Bavaria, but their boats continue to be built in Rochefort, France.
 These catamarans are constructed with a resin-infused technique that results in a light, strong finish.
 The decks include a closed-cell foam core.
 The joinery is high quality on these cruising cats – especially considering their price point.

-– For her length, the Nautitech 40 Open is one of the lightest catamarans in her class (Cruising Catamarans)
+– The Nautitech 40 Open is one of the lightest catamarans in her class.

 – The reefing system is traditional – it is done from the mast.

-– There is lots of living space up top thanks to the Open concept and twin aft helms
+– Plenty of living space up top thanks to the Open concept and twin aft helms

-– The saloon is smaller than many of her competitors.
-However, the aft cockpit area is big.
+– The saloon is smaller than many of her competitors, but the aft cockpit area is big.

-– There is less space down below.
-That is your trade off for slender hulls and faster performance
+– There is less space down below with slender hulls for more performance.

 – The boom is low.
 She is a seaworthy boat in a blow thank to a low centre of effort on the mainsail.